slatedb/slatedb/docs/0001-manifest.md

 ### Proposal

 We propose persisting SlateDB's `DbState` in a manifest file to solve problem (1).
 Such a design is quite common in [log-structured merge-trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSMs).
 In particular, RocksDB [follows this pattern](https://github.com/facebook/rocksdb/wiki/MANIFEST).
-In SlateDB, we will persist `DbState` in a manifest file, which readers and writers will load on startup.
+In SlateDB, we will persist `DbState` in a manifest file, which all clients will load on startup.
 Writer, compactor, and readers will all update the manifest in various situations.
-All updates will be done using [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS).
+All updates to the manifest will be done using [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS).

 To prevent zombie writers, we propose using CAS to ensure each SST is written exactly one time.
 We introduce the concept of writer epochs to determine when the current writer is a zombie and halt the process.
 The full fencing protocol is described below.